 Each adventurer starts at Level 1, each with special abilities as described by their Role card.
-The gender of the character on your Role card is your gender for the game.
 Look at your starting eight cards.
 If you have any Class cards (p.
 2) you may (if you like) play one by placing it in front of you.
 If you have any usable Items (p.
+3) Vehicles (p.
 3) or Ally cards (p.
 2), you may play them by placing them in front of you.
-If you have any doubt about whether you should play a card, you could read on, or
+If you have any doubt about whether you should play a card, you could read on, or you could just go ahead and do it.